What to Expect When Designing for Startups

 For startups, great web design is more than just colors and buttons on a web page.
 It’s how they will reach their audience, sell their products, outperform their competition and grow their establishment.
 Startups do not always think in terms of complex code; they simply want a superior solution.

 When you can find the union between what start-ups expect and what you know as great design, you will have a winning combination.

 “Companies like Apple are making design impossible for startups to ignore.
 Startups like Path, Airbnb, Square, and Massive Health have design at the core of their business, and they’re doing phenomenal work.
 But what is ‘design’ actually?
 Is it a logo?
 A WordPress theme?
 An innovative UI?…It’s so much more than that.
 It’s a state of mind.
 It’s an approach to a problem.
 It’s how you’re going to kick your competitor’s ass.”

 Startups need stellar web designers whether they realize it or not.
-Design is the face of their company and it offers a first impression to their online audience.
+The design is the face of their company and it offers the first impression to their online audience.